nlicari1/Elist_Analysis/README.md

   </picture>

   The **_27in 4k Gaming Monitor_** had the highest revenue peak in 2020 at **$366k**, generating a total of **$9.8M** across all years.
 While products like the **_MacBook Air Laptop_** and **_ThinkPad Laptop_** produced a total average order value of **$1,588** and **$1,100**, respectively, this indicates that both volume-driven and high-value products are relied on for the company.
-  Elist's product mix relies on two distinct revenue models high-volume, lower-priced products like the AirPods and Gaming Monitor, and the low-volume, high-ticket items like the MacBook Air and ThinkPad.
+  Elist's product mix relies on two distinct revenue models: high-volume, lower-priced products like the AirPods and Gaming Monitor, and low-volume, high-value items like the MacBook Air and ThinkPad.
 The MacBook Air drove a significant portion of the 2020 revenue spike at **$2.9M** but declined sharply in subsequent years, while the Gaming Montior proved more resilient, holding steady into 2021.
 This suggests Elist's revenue is particularly sensitive to demand shift in high-AOV products.

   ### MacBook Air Maintains the Highest Refund Risk Among Apple Products
   <picture>